|Campus Jobs Privacy Notice||

 A dedicated and professional team is available to help with student enquiries regarding University systems and procedures, funding, fees and payments, housing, personal support and general advice and information.
 They can provide practical help, advice and support, resolve issues and concerns, and make referrals to specialist staff if necessary.

 The Student Support team is here to ensure that you can access all of our services and information.
-They are the first people you will meet when you go into the Student Support Centre and our friendly and helpful staff can help you with a range of queries.
+They are the first people you will meet when you go into the Student Support Centre and the friendly, helpful staff can help you with a range of queries.

 The Advice Service offers a drop in service Monday to Friday between 12pm and 2pm or you can book an appointment by emailing.

-The International Advice team is part of the Advice Service and are the only people within the University of Lincoln who can legally provide immigration advice.
+The International Advice team is part of the Advice Service and are the only staff within the University of Lincoln who can legally provide immigration advice.

 The team advise international students of their rights and responsibilities within many areas, including Tier 4 visas, working whilst studying, bringing your family over to the UK, working after studying, Schengen visas for travelling in Europe and much more.
 The team consists of experienced specialist immigration advisors.